jschrier/blog/_posts/2023-12-20-For-a-Few-Pixels-More:-A-Page-Oriented-Perspective-on-GPT-4-Vision-for-Scientific-Data-Extraction.md

 ---
-Title: "For a Few Pixels More: A Page-Oriented Perspective on GPT-4-Vision for Scientific Data Extraction"
+title: "For a Few Pixels More: A Page-Oriented Perspective on GPT-4-Vision for Scientific Data Extraction"
-Date: 2023-12-20
+date: 2023-12-20
 tags: llm ai ml science gpt4v
 ---